Overview

 Recommending SMARTWay Proprietary ETFs

-invest, in mutual funds and exchange traded funds.
-SMART Wealth has created and maintains its own
+that you invest, in mutual funds and exchange traded funds.
+SMART Wealth has created and

-invest client assets in the SMARTWay ETFs instead of non-affiliated products.
-In addition, clients invested
+recommend or invest client assets in the SMARTWay ETFs instead of non-affiliated products.
+In

 Even with this offset, SMART Wealth continues to benefit when client assets are invested in the

-improve liquidity, reduce per-unit expenses, enhance visibility and ratings, and make the ETFs more
+which can improve liquidity, reduce per-unit expenses, enhance visibility and ratings, and make

-attractive to other investors.
-Higher ETF assets may also strengthen SMART Wealth’s business reputation
+the ETFs more attractive to other investors.
+Higher ETF assets may also strengthen SMART

 Item 11: Code of Ethics, Participation or Interest in Client